Eastern Saline Wetlands

 (Salicornia rubra A. Nels.)

 Field Marks: Saltwort plants have leafless, jointed stems and flowers in fleshy cylindrical spikes.
-The saltwort is an annual that has the joints of the spike longer than thick.
+The saltwort is an annual with joints of the spike that are longer than thick.

 Stems: Upright or ascending, branched from the base, up to 1 foot tall, smooth, with opposite, jointed branchlets, with the joints longer than thick, usually turning reddish.